CAR T-Cell Therapy: A Healthcare Professional's Guide - Cancer Targets

 Pivotal Trial: Aggressive B-Cell Non-Hodgkin Lymphoma

-Axicabtagene ciloleucel (KTE-C19) is the first CAR T-cell therapy submitted for FDA approval in the US for non-Hodgkin's lymphoma.
-The pivotal, multicenter trial submitted by the manufacturer recruited patients with relapsed or refractory aggressive B-cell non-Hodgkin lymphoma (NHL) who were also ineligible for autologous stem cell transplant.
+[Axicabtagene ciloleucel] (Yescarta) was the first CAR T-cell therapy approved for non-Hodgkin's lymphoma in the U.S. The multicenter trial submitted to the FDA by Kite Pharma recruited patients with relapsed or refractory aggressive B-cell non-Hodgkin lymphoma (NHL) who were also ineligible for autologous stem cell transplant.

 In this pivotal trial known as ZUMA-1, researchers assessed treatment of aggressive refractory B-cell lymphoma with axicabtagene ciloleucel in 101 patients with three subsets of refractory NHL.
 Here are the major results:

 - Objective response rate (ORR) of 82%, the primary endpoint, was met

 - ORR at 6 months was 41%, with 36% of patients still in complete response (CR)

 - At 8.7 months, the median overall survival was not yet reached, but a meta-analysis of a similar population receiving recommended approved treatments for refractory NHL (SCHOLAR-1 study) had a median OS of 6.6 months.

 Kite Pharma's CAR T-cell therapy is also under research for the treatment of relapsed/refractory acute lymphoblastic leukemia (r/r ALL) in pediatric and adults patients.
 Axicabtagene ciloleucel (KTE-C19) is in late-stage Phase 1 studies of r/r ALL with Phase 2 studies starting in 2017.